Ubiqu0/Ubiquo/README.md

 ## Hello World

 You have a Hello World example in the [examples](https://github.com/Ubiqu0/Ubiquo/tree/main/examples) folder.
-Just open it and insert your device ID:
+Just open it and insert your device ID (note that you need to connect a camera do the csi connector.):

 ```
 WS_SERVER = 'wss://ubiquo.net/ws/control/'